KIT-CMS/Excalibur/README.md

 ### (2) Plotting with HarryPlotter/Merlin
 After the data processing with Artus, you need to use `merlin.py` to create plots from the output ROOT files.
+Have a look at the documentation for [HarryPlotter](https://github.com/artus-analysis/Artus/blob/master/HarryPlotter/README.md "HarryPlotter Readme") and merlin (above) for basic installation and usage help and also if you have questions during the tutorial.

 - The basic parameters you need are a root file, the path to an ntuple and a quantity name.
 Type `merlin.py -i data.root -x zmass` to plot the Z boson mass.